 It is hard to imagine a more passionate and reasoned defense of freedom and toleration than that offered by Spinoza.

 - Spinoza Opera, edited by Carl Gebhardt, 5 volumes (Heidelberg: Carl Winters, 1925, 1972 [volume 5, 1987]).
 Abbreviated in text as G. Note: A new critical edition of Spinoza’s writings is now being prepared by the Groupe de recherches spinoziste; this will eventually replace Gebhardt.
 As of July 2012, three volumes have appeared: Tractatus Theologico-Politicus, Tractatus Politicus, and Premiers écrits, all published by Presses Universitaires de France.

 - Spinoza, Theological-Political Treatise, Samuel Shirley, translator, second edition (Indianapolis: Hackett Publishing, 2001).
-Abbreviated in text as S.
+Abbreviated in SEP entry as S.

 - Spinoza, The Letters, Samuel Shirley, translator (Indianapolis: Hackett Publishing, 1995).